 I wanted to meet people who were radically different than those I could talk with back home.
 This wouldn’t have happened, however, if I hadn’t decided to take action and proactively say ‘Hello’.

-When you’re traveling you’ve got a unique opportunity to meet a wide variety of people.
+When you’re travelling you’ve got a unique opportunity to meet a wide variety of people.
 Take advantage of it, get over your fears, and say ‘Hi’ to new people around you!

 3. Create A Daily Routine

 Life as a full-time digital nomad can be hectic.
-Your ‘home’ is always changing, the people around you never stay the same, and you schedule can easily get knocked off-track.
-Because of this inherent instability it’s important to build a daily routine you can use to ‘lock in’ beneficial habits.
+Your ‘home’ is always changing, the people around you never stay the same, and your schedule can easily get knocked off-track.
+Because of this inherent instability, it’s important to build a daily routine you can use to ‘lock in’ beneficial habits.

 If you think about what activities move the needle for your life and business, write them down, and commit to doing them every day, you’ll gain stability as a digital nomad that will increase your ability to achieve your goals!